The Edna Bailey Sussman Fund Environmental Internship Program

 The application deadline for 2017 funding is Friday, January 20, 2017 at 12:00 pm (noon).

-Maximum of $6,370 for a 14-week internship (35 hours/ week at $15/ hour).
+Maximum of $7,350 for a 14-week internship (35 hours/ week at $15/ hour).
 There is a high likelihood for proposals submitted to the Edna Bailey Sussman Fund of being supported, but no absolute guarantee.
 In 2016, eight student proposals will be funded.
-In 2015, seven students applied and seven students proposoals were forwarded to the Edna Bailey Sussman Foundation.
-In 2013, twelve students applied and six proposals were submitted to and funded by the Foundation.
-In 2011, ten students applied and six student applications were submitted to and funded.
+In 2015, seven students applied and six students proposoals were forwarded to the Edna Bailey Sussman Foundation.
+In 2014, fourteen students applied and seven proposals were submitted to and funded by the Foundation.
+In 2013, twelve students applied and six student applications were submitted to and funded.
 Application submission does not guarantee funding.

 The Edna Bailey Sussman Fund is a trust fund established under the will of the late Margaret L. Sussman of New York City.
 This fund was established to make awards for environmental internships to students focusing their studies in environmental subjects.
 The purpose of the fund is to enable graduate students to accept non-paying internship positions in environmental fields.
 SNRE is one of eight universities that receive funding from the Edna Bailey Sussman Fund for internships.
 SNRE will only submit proposals on behalf of students currently enrolled in SNRE and who are in good academic standing.
 SNRE agrees to accept money from the Edna Bailey Sussman Fund to be given to interns as a stipend.
 Students submit their proposals to the SNRE Office of Academic Programs (1520 Dana).
 After an initial review of the applications by SNRE Staff, finalists are selected and submitted to the Edna Bailey Sussman Fund Trustees.
 The Trustees of the Edna Bailey Sussman Fund determine which proposals are accepted and the extent to which they are funded.